mesosphere/dcos-docs-site/pages/docs/1.10/administering-clusters/locate-public-agent/index.md

 ---
+layout: layout.pug
-post_title: Finding a Public Agent IP
+title: Finding a Public Agent IP
-nav_title: Finding a Public Agent
+navigationTitle: Finding a Public Agent
-menu_order: 3.1
+menuWeight: 3.1
 ---

 After you have installed DC/OS with a public agent node declared, you can navigate to the public IP address of your public agent node.